SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 sbx run shell .

-Give your agents a room of their own and now, an SSH key to it. 🔐
+Give your agents a room of their own and now, a clean SSH path into it. πŸ”